cehjwang/academic/_pages/cv.md

 ======
 **Journals and conferences reviewer**
 * Engineering Geology
+* Automation in Construction
+* Lithosphere
+* Georisk: Assessment and Management of Risk for Engineered Systems and Geohazards
 * Bulletin of Engineering Geology and the Environment
-* Georisk: Assessment and Management of Risk for Engineered Systems and Geohazards
-* Lithosphere
 * Geomatics Natural Hazards & Risk
 * Geocarto International
 * The International Conference on Embankment Dams (ICED2020), Beijing, China